skyline-intelligence/forecasting/src/README.md

       - "3000:3000"
     restart: unless-stopped
 ```
 ##### 3\.
+Enable skyline forecasting plugin  <br>
+- Log in to Grafana with administrator credentials, click on the Plugins option in the left sidebar menu.
+- In the Plugins page, search for "forecasting", then click on the forecasting plugin that appears in the search results.
+- Click the Enable button in the upper right corner to activate the forecasting plugin.
+After enabling the plugin, you can proceed to configure it.

+##### 4\.
 Configure Metrics Query and Write Addresses  <br>
 In the configuration page, set up the addresses for querying and writing metrics.
 Authentication methods include username+password and token.  <br>
 - For example, Prometheus query address: https://localhost:9090/api/v1/query_range   <br>
 - For example, Prometheus write address: https://localhost:9090/api/v1/push     <br>

-##### 4\.
+##### 5\.
 After completing the configuration, click save.
 Engineers can now add metrics that need to be predicted on the Metrics Dashboard page.

 ## Technical Support

 For technical support, please contact our team at:
 support@skyline-intelligence.com